leighmacdonald/tf2_bind_gen/README.md

 you don't know the name of something you want to use.
 See above for examples of crit and non-crit weapon binds.
 If no [key] is defined, it will be defined as [generic] for you by default.

 Additionally you can create binds for specific classes.
-Be aware that **Class specific binds take precedence** over all other bind types.
+Be aware that **PlayerClass specific binds take precedence** over all other bind types.
 Ontop of this, they can only be so specific because the TF2 console log does not specify which class a user has switched to.
 This means that we can only track the class the user what when they killed another player with a non multi class weapon.
 In other words, there is no way to tell what class a player is until they have killed someone